 - are aligned with our business or operational objectives.

-- We will not promote or work with other advisors to support tax planning for our clients unless those arrangements are consistent with our tax strategy.
+We will not promote or work with other advisers to support tax planning for our clients unless those arrangements are consistent with our tax strategy.

-Schroders plc regards the publication of this tax strategy as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the group tax strategy in the current financial year.
+Schroders plc regards the publication of this tax strategy as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the group tax strategy for the financial year ended 31 December 2023.